Seminar on Hybrid College Teaching: EDU 398

-- Designing teaching strategies to meet course objectives
+- aligning learning activities to meet course outcomes

 Credit and Certificate

-Graduate students can earn two units of credit for EDU 398.
-Postdoctoral Scholars can also participate and may complete all seminar requirements without registering for credit.
-All participants who complete course requirements will earn a certificate of completion that can be included in a teaching portfolio and curriculum vitae.
+The Seminar on Hybrid College Teaching is open to graduate students and postdocs.
+Graduate students should register for two units of credit.
+Postdocs can also participate and complete all seminar requirements without registering for credit.
+Participants who complete all course requirements will earn a certificate of completion that can be included on your curriculum vitae and in your teaching portfolio.

-The Seminar on College Teaching will be offered during the Fall 2018 and Winter 2019 quarters.
+The Seminar on College Teaching will be offered during the Fall 2019 and Spring 2020 quarters.
 Enrollment is limited; please register early.